SkyN9ne/AutoClash/README.md

 ## Installation
   ------------
-Download the latest installer from https://github.com/MicroBlaster/AutoClash/releases Run the installer and follow the on-screen instructions.
+Download the latest installer from (https://github.com/MicroBlaster/AutoClash/releases), run the installer, and follow the on-screen instructions.

 Prerequistes :
 - Windows 10 (Earlier versions are not supported by the Universal Windows Platform (UWP).
 - A supported android device or a multi-instance emulator (Nox or MEmu).

 Although other emulators like BlueStacks and Droidx may work, they are not supported.
-For a complete list of supported devices visit https://github.com/MicroBlaster/AutoClash/wiki/devices
+For a complete list of supported devices visit (https://github.com/MicroBlaster/AutoClash/wiki/devices).

 ## Copyright and Licensing